-Like Nikon’s other full-frame mirrorless cameras, the Z5 has in-body stabilisation (IBIS).
-This operates across 5 axis and offers a shutter speed compensation factor of up to 5 EV, its also works with any mounted lens.
+Like Nikon’s other full-frame mirrorless cameras, the Z5 has in-body stabilization (IBIS).
+This operates across 5 axis and offers a shutter speed compensation factor of up to 5 EV, it also works with any mounted lens.

-The Z50 doesn’t have in-body stabilisation but it can benefit from Nikon’s VR stabilisation system built into some lenses.
+The Z50 doesn’t have in-body stabilization but it can benefit from Nikon’s VR stabilization system built into some lenses.
 That’s something to keep in mind when selecting lenses to go with the camera.

 6. Video capability

 • Nikon Z5: 4K (3840 x 2160) at up to 30p with 1.7x crop, Full-HD at up to 60p

 • Nikon Z50: 4K (3840 x 2160) at up to 30p, Full-HD at up to 120p

 Although both cameras are capable of shooting 4K video, there’s a heavy (1.7X) crop applied to the footage shot on the Z5.
 This means that a full-frame lens looks 1.7x longer than it does in stills mode.
 Meanwhile, the Z50 shoots using the full width of its sensor.

 The Z50 also has the advantage of being able to shoot Full-HD footage at ups 120fps while the Z5 only goes up to 60fps.

 Both cameras have a 3.5mm input for an external microphone, but only the Z5 offers a port for plugging in a set of headphones.